MicrosoftDocs/sql-docs/docs/relational-databases/replication/tutorial-replicating-data-between-continuously-connected-servers.md

 1. Connect to the Publisher in [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)], expand the server node, and then expand the **Replication** folder.

 2. In the **Local Publications** folder, expand the **AdvWorksProductTrans** publication, right-click the subscription in the **ProductReplica** database, and then select **View Synchronization Status**.
-The current synchronization status of the subscription is displayed.
+The current synchronization status of the subscription is displayed:
     ![View Synchronization Status](media/tutorial-replicating-data-between-continuously-connected-servers/viewsyncstatus.png)
 3. If the subscription is not visible under **AdvWorksProductTrans**, press F5 to refresh the list.